Pig (2018 film)

 Pig (خوک) is a 2018 Iranian comedy film directed by Mani Haghighi.
 It was selected to compete for the Golden Bear in the main competition section at the 68th Berlin International Film Festival.

 Plot

-A film director is blacklisted and is barred from directing films, forcing him to go into directing commercials.
+An Iranian film director is blacklisted and is barred from directing films, forcing him to go into directing commercials.
 His actress leaves him to pursue a career with other actors.
-Whilst this is occurring, film directors are being killed off one by one, with their heads severed and the word 'pig' imprinted on their foreheads.
-The film director wonders why the serial killer didn't come after him.
+Whilst this is occurring, Iranian film directors are being killed off one by one, with their heads severed and the word 'pig' imprinted on their foreheads.
+The blacklisted film director wonders why the serial killer has not come after him.